-Edenside Primary School and Nursery INFORMATION FOR FAMILIES
+Edenside Primary School and Nursery

-Dear Parents/Carers Welcome to the Edenside Primary School Handbook - we hope you find the information throughout these pages both helpful and interesting.
-At our heart, we are a school that wants every child, every adult, to be the best that they can be.
-We work with all children to help them understand the importance of having a positive attitude to all experiences and demonstrating positive actions at all times.
-At Edenside, the pastoral care of our children sits in equal importance to the priority we place on learning, in a school that is caring and inclusive, with a special place in the heart of our community.
-If you would like further information about our school, please contact us.
-We look forward to it!
-James Bewsey Head Teacher The information contained in this guide should help you answer the following questions: What makes Edenside a special place to learn?
+INFORMATION FOR FAMILIES

+2022-23 (updated Nov 2022)

+Dear Parent / Carer,

+Welcome to Edenside Primary School.

+For those of you moving on from Edenside Early Learning & Childcare (ELC), we look forward to continuing our partnership with you; for those new to Edenside we trust this will be the beginning of a long and happy relationship with us.

+Starting school is an exciting, if sometimes scary time, for parents as well as children.
+I hope this information booklet answers a lot of your questions.
+If, after reading it (or at any other time), there is anything you are unsure about, please phone or call in to see us.
+We will be delighted to see or hear from you.

+We hope we will develop a positive partnership with parents and we appreciate your support and participation as we work together to ensure the very best for your child's education.
+Together we can ensure that your child's school life is happy, interesting and promotes a real sense of personal achievement.

+We are a caring school with a dedicated staff team committed to providing an education for our pupils which is of the highest quality.

+Mrs Karen Dixon

+Head Teacher

+The information contained in this guide should help you answer the following questions:

+What makes Edenside a special place to learn?

-- Our building blocks of success
+Our building blocks of success

-- Our school improvement priorities
+Our school improvement priorities

 What are the key details about the school?

-- Contact details
+Contact details

-- School hours
+School hours

-- School staff
+School staff

 What might be involved in a normal school day?

-- Breakfast club
+Breakfast club

-- School uniform
+School uniform

-- Snack time
+Snack time

-- Lunches
+• Lunches

-- After-school clubs
+After-school clubs

 What do the children learn?

-- Our curriculum rationale
+Our curriculum rationale

-- The 'totality' of the curriculum
+• The 'totality' of the curriculum

-- The 8 curricular areas
+• The 8 curricular areas

-- The Edenside Offer
+The Edenside Offer

-- Edenside Learners
+Edenside Learners

 How do parents and carers find out about children's learning?

-- Curriculum overviews
+Curriculum overviews

-- Face-to-face meetings
+• Face-to-face meetings

-- Written reports
+Written reports

-- Social media
+Social media

 How do we ensure the needs of every child are met?

-- Getting it right for every child
+Getting it right for every child

-- Support for Learning
+Support for Learning

 How do we ensure children are safe and well?

-- Ready, Respectful, Safe our responsibilites
+Ready, Respectful, Safe - our responsibilites

-- Child Protection
+Child Protection

-- Staff training
+Staff training

-- Playground supervision
+Playground supervision

-- Risk assessments
+Risk assessments

-- First Aid
+• First Aid

 What do we do to support the move from one stage of learning to the next?

-- Starting school or nursery
+Starting school or nursery

-- Moving classes
+Moving classes

-- Leaving Primary 7
+• Leaving Primary 7

 How do we support the learning of everyone, not just the children?

 How do we work with other groups and agencies?

 Where can I find further information?